vaibhavdawkhar/Hello-world-1/README.md

-Myself kartik.New to the programming world.Will do my best to learn new things and contibute to others
+#python
+Python programs are easy to learn and execute Following Branch contains simple python coding which can be used in our daily life